 People can stay healthy as they age, in part, by assuming personal responsibility for their health.
-They can engage in healthy behaviors and take preventive measures to guard against illness and disease.
-While engaging in healthy behaviors and having access to preventive services and quality health care are important components of health promotion, they are not enough.
-Social determinants of health—such as access to employment, education, housing, healthy foods, safe streets and neighborhoods, and social supports—are also important predictors of health outcomes and health behaviors.
-Addressing social determinants with effective public policy and evidenced-based interventions can help reduce barriers to healthy living.
+Engaging in healthy behaviors and having access to preventive services and quality health care are important components of health promotion.
+But they are not enough.
+Social determinants of health are also important predictors of health outcomes and health behaviors.
+These include access to employment, education, housing, healthy foods, safe streets and neighborhoods, and social supports.
+Addressing social determinants with effective public policy and evidence-based interventions can help reduce barriers to healthy living.

 HEALTH PROMOTION: Policy